cran/HTRX/README.md

 ## Introduction:

-Haplotype Trend Regression with eXtra flexibility (HTRX) searches for haplotype patterns that include single nucleotide polymorphisms (SNPs) and non-contiguous haplotypes.
+Haplotype Trend Regression with eXtra flexibility (HTRX) searches a pre-defined set of SNPs for haplotype patterns that include single nucleotide polymorphisms (SNPs) and non-contiguous haplotypes.

-HTRX is a template gives a value for each SNP taking values of ‘0’ or ‘1’, reflecting whether the reference allele of each SNP is present or absent, or an ‘X’ meaning either value is allowed.
+We search over all possible templates which give a value for each SNP being ‘0’ or ‘1’, reflecting whether the reference allele of each SNP is present or absent, or an ‘X’ meaning either value is allowed.

-We used a two-step procedure to select the best HTRX model (function “do_cv”).
-Step 1: select candidate models; Step 2: select the best model using 10-fold cross-validation.
+We used a two-stage procedure to select the best HTRX model (function “do_cv”).
+Stage 1: select candidate models;
+Stage 2: select the best model using 10-fold cross-validation.

 Longer haplotypes are important for discovering interactions.
 However, there are $3^k-1$ haplotypes in HTRX if the region contains $k$ SNPs,